 Perhaps best of all, for the future of precision agriculture and the ability of farmers to utilize this promising technology, SWIR offers savings over other types of imaging, too.
 Since SWIR wavelengths transmit through glass, the lenses and other optical components, like filters, designed for SWIR can be manufactured using the same techniques used for visible components, decreasing manufacturing costs.
 Paired with a mobile device app, the technology can provide handheld views in a wide range of settings for about $500.
 In the Central Valley, farmers report that SWIR imaging costs them up to $30/acre, including the cost of delivery mechanisms like drones or aircraft.

 While a price tag of $500 may still make SWIR impractical for personal use today, it’s not difficult to imagine future shoppers parsing data on their smartphones while cruising the produce aisles of their neighborhood store.
-And, thanks to technology discovered more than two centuries ago, there should still be apples, pears and peaches there to scan.
+And, thanks to technology discovered more than two centuries ago, there should still be apples, pears and peaches to scan.